SteveOv/debingest/README.md

 a clip applies to but, as the sectors will have been observed at different times, only those sectors that overlap a given clip will be affected.

+> If you first run `chmod +x ingest.py` (or equivalent) in the terminal
+> you remove the need to specify python3 whenever you run ingest.py.

 **Alternatively** the pipeline parameters can be set up in a json file and passed to ingest.py with the following: